hanwenzhang123/front-end-interview/javascript/README.md

 ### List ES6 features you know

 - Let and const - (let const - scope to the block) (var - value hoisting - put things on the top, scope to the function)
-- Arrow function - (does not have "this", "arguments")
+- Arrow function - (does not have "this" within it to be referred to the current object)
 - Template literals - (`..${}..`)
 - Rest operator - (...rest)
 - Spread operator - (...)